Bacteria structure is tiny, microscopic, and unicellular.

 - It is a living membrane.
 This cell membrane forms an external lining layer to the protoplasm.

-- It is made of phospholipids and proteins and hence it is semipermeable.
+- It is made of phospholipids and proteins and is semipermeable.

 - It regulates the movement of substances into and out of the cell.

-- The ATP is formed by oxidative phosphorylation here, with some of the TCA cycle enzymes present in the protoplasm.
+- The ATP is formed by oxidative phosphorylation here due to the presence of the TCA cycle enzymes present in the protoplasm.

 So, the cell membrane is useful for the transport of substances and also respiration.